The Rose of England (album)

 The Rose of England is an album by British singer-songwriter Nick Lowe, released in 1985.
 It is the second overall and last album by Lowe's band the Cowboy Outfit, credited as 'Nick Lowe and His Cowboy Outfit'.
-It contains three cover versions; "7 Nights to Rock" (originally by Moon Mullican), "I Knew the Bride" (originally by Dave Edmunds) and "Bo Bo Skediddle" (originally by Wayne Walker).
+It contains three cover versions; "7 Nights to Rock" (originally by Moon Mullican), "I Knew the Bride" (originally by Dave Edmunds, but written by Lowe himself) and "Bo Bo Skediddle" (originally by Wayne Walker).

+Reception

+Spin said the album "tries real hard to grab the ears of American music lovers.
+Another long-playing chapter in the miraculous and obscure career of Nick Lowe.
+Another step closer to rock stardom, or another brilliant and blind attempt in vain."

 Track listing

 All songs by Nick Lowe unless otherwise noted.